-Located in the lobby of 150 N Riverside Plaza in Chicago, 150 Media Stream is a public digital art installation divided into 89 LED blades.
-It stretches over 150 feet long and reaches 22 feet high, the largest structure of its kind in the city.
-Launched in 2017, 150 Media Stream has showcased over fifty commissioned works by emerging and renowned local and international media artists.
+150 Media Stream is a public digital art installation located in the lobby of 150 N Riverside Plaza in Chicago.
+Uniquely divided into 89 LED blades, it stretches over 150 feet long and reaches 22 feet high, the largest structure of its kind in the city.
+Launched in 2017, the installation has showcased over 50 commissioned artworks by emerging and renowned local and international media artists.

-The 150 Media Stream Arts Program forges strategic partnerships with many of Chicago’s major academic and artistic institutions, providing a forum for students and cultural practitioners to exhibit and promote their work in a dynamic and iconic environment.
+Curated by Chicago-based video artist Yuge Zhou, the 150 Media Stream Arts Program forges strategic partnerships with many of Chicago’s major academic and artistic institutions.
+Through educational initiatives, public lectures, and performances, the program provides a dynamic forum for cultural practitioners to share their work for a wide audience at the intersection of the art and business communities.

 To learn more about 150 Media Stream, see Nicky Ni’s 2024 article for Newcity: “A River of Creativity: A Profile of 150 Media Stream”.